aoksy1/WebCrawler-Clean-Code/README.md

 We tested all of our methods and got 100% from class and methods, but from lines only 90%!

-v4 --> Translator class connected and trying to get Output.md file to save our output to!
+v4 --> TranslatorAPI.Translator class connected and trying to get Output.md file to save our output to!

 v5 --> Connected all classes successfully and got the program to save output.md file with all of our headings and links!